eBayClassifiedsGroup/PanteraS/README.md

 ##### Master+Slave mode Container
-This is the default configuration, that starts all components inside container.
+This is the default configuration.
+It will start all components inside a container.
 It is recommended to run 3 or 5 master containers to ensure high availability of the PasteraS cluster.

 ![Master Mode](http://s3.amazonaws.com/easel.ly/all_easels/19186/MasterMode/image.jpg)

 ##### Only Slave mode Container
 Slave mode is enabled by `MASTER=false`
-In this mode start only slave components, (master part is excluded)
+In this mode oonly slave components will start (master part is excluded).
 You can run as many slaves as you wish - this is fully scalable.

 ![Slave Mode](http://s3.amazonaws.com/easel.ly/all_easels/19186/SlaveMode/image.jpg)

 ##### Multiple Datacenter supported by Consul
-To connect multiple datacenter use `consul join -wan <server 1> <server 2>`
+To connect multiple datacenters use `consul join -wan <server 1> <server 2>`

 ![Consul multi DC](https://s3.amazonaws.com/easel.ly/all_easels/19186/consul/image.jpg)